dedoussis/icloud-hide-my-email-browser-extension/README.md

 ### Developer workflow

-The following table outlines the sequence of steps that need to be followed in order to ship a change in the extension.
+The table below outlines the sequence of steps that need to be followed in order to ship a change in the extension.
 The execution of some of these steps varies per browser/manifest version.

 Note: the following console commands are to be executed from the root directory of this repo